29 Oct 2018

 Loughborough University celebrates support of society with annual dinner

-Last week, Loughborough University’s Vice Chancellor Professor Robert Allison welcomed members of the Schofield Society for an annual dinner which took place in the Hazlerigg Building.
+Loughborough University’s Vice Chancellor Professor Robert Allison welcomed members of the Schofield Society for an annual dinner which took place in the Hazlerigg Building earlier this month.

 The group – which was founded in 2010 and named after Dr Herbert Schofield, Principal of Loughborough College for 35 years – is the University’s annual giving members club for donors who have significantly supported the University.